PolaricServer/webapp2/README.md

 ## Running

-Use compile-js.sh to minify the javascript code.
-To do this you need to have installed a recent version of the Google Closure compiler.
-This can also "transpile" the code to ES4 or ES5 versions of Javascript to support somewhat older browsers.

 To run it, copy the content of this directory to a directory that can be accessed through a web-server.
 Copy the files in one of the example directories to the root web-directory (or use the script setup.sh) and edit 'config.js' and possibly 'application.js' to suit your needs.

-Run the minified (and possibly transpiled) version by pointing the browser at index.html A developer version (runs source code directly) by pointing the browser at index-dev.html.
-To use the minified version of application.js, you will need to edit index.html or replace the file.
+For testing and development, point your browser at index-dev.html instead of index.html or replace the file.
+It runs the source code directly.

+For production installations you may use compile-js.sh to minify the javascript code (and the provided index.html).
+To compile you need to have installed a recent version of the Google Closure compiler.
+This can also "transpile" the code to ES4 or ES5 versions of Javascript to support somewhat older browsers.
+To use a minified version of application.js, you will need to edit index.html.

 ## Hacking